mgubanov/gubanov_cy/README.md

 ### NOTES:
-* The resource https://www.demoblaze.com frequently uses alerts as confirmation messages, which I believe is not the best practice.
-However, instead of refactoring everything into custom functions, I decided to assert content based on alerts to save time.

 * Login-related test cases can be extended with additional checks, such as input length validation, special character restrictions, and security measures.
 The cases I provided focus on covering straightforward gaps and common bugs, that should be checked at the first place.
 * The checkout process is quite broken.
 In its current state, there is no distinction between logged-in and guest users, nor between full or empty carts—everything results in a positive scenario.
-Based on this, I've created a few realistic scenarios for this particular demo site, like check out as a guest user, re-login and continue shopping, checked mandatory fields.
+Based on this, I've created a few realistic scenarios for this particular demo site, like check out as a guest user, re-login and continue shopping, verify mandatory fields.
+* While working with the following resource(https://www.demoblaze.com), I noticed that many confirmation messages are implemented as alerts.
+To keep things simple, I decided to verify them as they are in tests rather than overcomplicating the approach.
+* Temporary waits (500-1000ms) were added to ensure smooth test execution.
+In real projects it is always better to wait for specific event or element.
-* AI tools were used: generating markdown, check grammar in readme, writing regular expressions.
+* AI tools were used: generating markdown, check grammar, writing regular expressions.

 ### CASES:
 #### Login: